 Many employers look for real world work experience when hiring new graduates and this is where George Brown can give you a competitive edge in the job market.
 This year, 75% of our programs offered field education opportunities.

 Co-ops, externships, internships, field education and practicums – all of these ultimately mean one thing: gaining valuable work experience as part of your program.
-Many of our programs include some form of work or field placement such as full-time, paid co-op terms, short-term projects with industry, and even international opportunities.
-The bottom line is that many employers look for 'real experience' and work placements give you exactly that.

 FROM THE REAL WORLD TO THE CLASSROOM.

 In addition to work or field placements, many programs offer the opportunity to work on industry-led projects that are graded by actual employers.
 This type of hands-on learning is also enhanced by facilities and labs modelled after real workplaces and state-of-the-art technology such as: